oriby/recipe-classifier-2025/README.md

 Date: June 28, 2025

 This machine-learning-based program classifies recipes as vegan or not vegan, and keto-friendly or not keto-friendly, based on a list of ingredients.
-I programmed this classifier as part of an online challenge posed by [Argmax](https://argmaxml.com/) as part of their hiring process.
+I programmed this classifier as part of an online challenge posed by [Argmax](https://argmaxml.com/).

 ## Summary